oktawianklosko/radicalconversion/README.md

 -Create text screen which introduces the player to the game(Maybe provides lore) -Stop player from exiting bounds
 -Add bunkers?
--Alter the goal of the game.
+-Alter the goal of the game
+-Switch to ship2 when firing to make the ship flash

 Small diary- 31/12/17